Nnenna1012/Cybersecurity-Bootcamp/README.md

 # Cybersecurity-Bootcamp
-THis is a repository for my Cybersecurity bootcamp to post some of my class activities.
+This is a repository for my Cybersecurity bootcamp to post some of my class activities.